Keen for a lifestyle spring clean? Nutritionist Kate Freeman has your back with these simple habits.

 Be a good snacker

-Snacking can either be extremely helpful or extremely damaging to your weight loss or healthy lifestyle choices—especially during lockdown when the fridge is always a short stroll away and emotions are high (see my article on emotional eating during lockdown here).
+Snacking can either be extremely helpful or extremely damaging to your weight loss or healthy lifestyle choices—especially when the fridge is always a short stroll away.

 Snacking well comes down to being organised so you have something healthy on hand when you need it.
 My website has some great snack ideas if you want more information.